brooklynrail/brooklynrail-platform/content/events/2020/08/art-school-confidential.md

       Nauman, Elin Hansdottir, and Lydia Ourahmane, among others—and her research areas include Fluxus, photography, interdisciplinary art, phenomenology, and queer feminism.
-Recently, Bowen served as lead curator for the reinstallation of Bruce Nauman's 1970San Jose Installation, which culminated in her monograph Bruce Nauman: Spatial Encounters (with Constance M. Lewallen, University of California Press, 2019), and she is completing a book on the history of the diorama from the19th century to contemporary installation art.
-These and other scholarly projects have been supported by fellowships and grants, including the Camargo Foundation, the Clark Art Institute, the Centre Allemand d’histoire de l’art, and San José State University.
-As Associate Professor and Coordinator of the Art History and Visual Culture program at San José State University, Bowen teaches seminars on contemporary art and the archive, contemporary craft, the history of perception, the spectacle, and art historical methods.
-Her undergraduate courses include the history and theory of new media, introduction to visual culture, the art of the 1960s and 70s, and issues of materiality in contemporary art (called \"The Thing\"). "
+Recently, Bowen served as lead curator for the reinstallation of Bruce Nauman’s 1970 San Jose Installation, which culminated in Bruce Nauman: Spatial Encounters (with Constance M.
+      Lewallen, University of California Press, 2019), and is completing a book on the history of the diorama from the 19th century to contemporary installation art.
+She is Associate Professor of Art History at San José State University."
 poets:
   - person: marie-buck
     event_bio: "Marie Buck is the author of Portrait of Doom (Krupskaya 2015),